scicloj/scicloj.github.io/content/en/docs/resources/reading.md

 - [Mentat Collective](https://github.com/mentat-collective) - documenting an emerging stack of libraries and tools for math, physics, and data visualization

 ## Tutorials

-Tutorials play an important role on our journey to make Clojure an accessible, friendly platform for data science.

-Of course, they allow us to share and learn existing methods and practices.
-No less importantly, working on tutorials helps us see the toolset meet its use cases, and thus realize what is still missing, and what could be improved.

 ### General Nextjournal collections